 However, more recent data suggests that the amount of daily protein consumed is less important than having a wider spread compared to the user’s average daily intake.
 So, if you’re already consuming a lot of protein each day, simply maintaining those levels may not be enough to boost your workout performance, even if the daily quantities might otherwise seem to be more than sufficient.

-With that in mind, Jonathan Citsay shares some of his favorite high-protein food sources, adding that when consuming food after a workout, protein should be paired with fast-acting carbs like glucose or white bread to further bolster protein synthesis.
+With that in mind, Jonathan Citsay shares some of his favourite high-protein food sources, adding that when consuming food after a workout, protein should be paired with fast-acting carbs like glucose or white bread to further bolster protein synthesis.

 Eggs are tiny powerhouses of protein, amino acids, and healthy fats that have endured an unfairly tarnished reputation for many years due to their high cholesterol content.
 While eggs do contain a lot of cholesterol, their overall cholesterol profile is favorable.